-The bottom line is that the music played in inverted polarity sounds harsh and two dimensional which is probable the major reason that some music-lovers still believe (without knowing the real reason) that analog music media (that plays in the correct polarity over 99.9999 +% of the time and would also sound bad if played in inverted polarity) sounds better than digital media, when in fact it doesn’t sound as good (IMO).
+The bottom line is that the music played in inverted polarity sounds harsh and two dimensional which is probable the major reason that some music-lovers still believe (without knowing the real reason) that analog music media (which plays in the correct polarity over 99.9% + of the time and would also sound bad if played in inverted polarity) sounds better than digital media.
 And that often causes music-loving audiophiles to spend untold sums of money and time trying to smooth out the edgy and somewhat irritating and flat sound of digital media.

 This should be an object lesson on how an entire industry with its experts and electrical engineers can get it wrong and not do anything about if for over 32 years and counting!
 So it should be an object lesson that the entire industry that creates recorded music and is based upon scientific principles continues to mostly get polarity wrong?

 I've written two monographs that go into great detail about the problem at: http://www.AbsolutePolarity.com and http://www.PolarityGeorge.com .
 If you or anyone you know might be interested in developing The Perfect Polarizer™ that will detect and correct polarity in real-time, then please forward this email to them/encourage them to contact me, because I believe it could be accomplished with AI/App.
 Now, do you want to be part of the problem or part of the solution?”

 El Cajon, CA 92020-7261

 Its time to wake up and hear the music.™

 Updated November 9, 2016 by The Polarity Project